Skip to main content

 Cross-sell into the premium services

-Operators trained on the cross-sell playbook upgrade 40-50% of tint customers into a ceramic coating add-on at the point of sale.
-Another 10-20% take a paint protection film front-end package.
+Operators trained on the cross-sell playbook upgrade a meaningful share of tint customers into a ceramic coating add-on at the point of sale, and a further share take a paint protection film front-end package.

 PPF and ceramic are the premium-margin services in the shop.
 The cross-sell dynamic is what unlocks them.
 Most independent shops can't consistently convert tint customers into premium services — they lack the training playbook and the brand to support the higher ticket.